kakig/kakig.dev/content/blog/is-your-data-science-project-feasible.md

 date: 2024-07-30T10:57:39Z
 categories: ["Data Science"]
 draft: false
+summary: Ask this when starting a new project
 ---

 Is the project feasible?
 This is one of the first questions that should be